inspec/inspec-alicloud/docs-chef-io/content/alicloud_ram_policies.md

 `type` _(optional)_

 : This resource allows filtering by PolicyType.
-  To list only Alicloud managed policies, set `type` to `System`.
-To list only the customer managed policies in your Alicloud account, set `type` to `Custom`.
+  To list only Alibaba Cloud managed policies, set `type` to `System`.
+To list only the customer managed policies in your Alibaba Cloud account, set `type` to `Custom`.
 If type is not supplied, both types of policies are returned.

 `only_attached` _(optional)_